Wendy Stapleton: 1986–present: Later years

 In 2001, Stapleton, Debra Byrne and Lisa Edwards toured with Girls, Girls, Girls a tribute show of hits by The Supremes, Cilla Black, Springfield, Patsy Cline and Lulu.
 After one month, Edwards returned to backing vocals for John Farnham on his The Last Time Tour; she was replaced by Nikki Nicholls, Girls, Girls, Girls continued touring into 2002.
 Stapleton's television roles include Trixie Tucker, the mother of Nina Tucker played by Delta Goodrem, on Neighbours during 2002 and 2003; other TV roles have been on Blue Heelers (1996, 1999) and Halifax f.p.
 (1996).
 Stapleton appeared on film in You Don't Have to Say You Love Me, a short by Terrence O'Connell.
 During June–August 2006, Norton and Stapleton performed in the Countdown Spectacular alongside other 1970s and 1980s acts.
 As from February 2008, Stapleton hosted Wrokdown, a weekly TV interview show, on Channel 31.

 Television, theatre and host roles

 Stapleton's television roles include Trixie Tucker, the mother of Nina Tucker played by Delta Goodrem, on Neighbours during 2002 and 2003.
 She reprised the role in 2016.
 Her musical theatre work includes her performance as United Kingdom singer, Dusty Springfield in I Only Want to Be with You in 1995 and 1997–1998.
 As from February 2008, Stapleton hosted Wrokdown, a weekly TV music interview show, on Channel 31.

 Personal life

 By 1990, Stapleton had married fellow Melbourne-based singer-songwriter, Paul Norton (previously Paul McNaughton), and they have a daughter, Alexandra, who performs under the name "Ally Mac".
-As from March 2008, Stapleton and Norton perform regularly at Hardimans Hotel in Kensington.
+As of March 2008, Stapleton and Norton perform regularly at Hardimans Hotel in Kensington.